auroraai-bot-platform/platform/infra/aws/README.md

 - Create CI/CD to get chatbot into the environment
 - Print relevant info to console

+## Naming Convention
+To easily identify and find resources in AWS, all resources should follow a strict convention on naming and tagging.

+The prefix consists of following parts:
+- Environment - e.g. DEMO
+- Stack Name  - e.g. BOTFRONT.sStack names should describe the containing functionality.
+Stacks should describe a modular piece of functionality.

+Rules:
+- Each part should use only characters or numbers.
+E.g. `dev`, `compute`
+- Parts are divided by a single dash
+- The prefix ends in a single dash

+A valid prefix looks like this: `dev-compute-`

+A resource should be named by its type.
+If there are multiple resources of the same type in a single stack, they need an additional functional description.

+For example:
+- `dev-frontend-basicauth-lambda`
+- `dev-frontend-api-lambda`
+- `prod1-infra-vpc`

+Each resource's name hsould follow this convention.
+Additionally, each resource should have following tags:
+- name: the full prefixed name
+- env: the environment name

 ## Getting started
 - Setup your AWS credentials on your local machine
   - Basic access key and secret access key generation [here](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html)